Danking555/PiChatte/README.md

-## Multithreaded python server and client that enables multiple users to connect
+## Multithreaded python server and client that enables multiple users to communicate

-**Using sockets and the low-level function select**
+**Allows accepting connections and data simultaneously without blocking**
+---
+**Usage:**
+Just open a new project and run the server, clients in cli
 ---